 Email Coach Vick

-Hunter Vick enters his second season as a volunteer assistant on the Auburn baseball staff in 2015.
+Hunter Vick enters his second season as a volunteer assistant and infield coach on the Auburn baseball staff in 2015.
+In his first year at Auburn in 2014, Vick helped Auburn's defense to a program record tying field percentage mark of .970.

 Vick will work with the Tigers' infielders alongside Golloway.
 He will also assist with camps, off-field operations and on-campus recruiting.